How to Address Correspondence

 IMPORTANT: Envelopes that do not meet these requirements will be considered contraband.

 All books, magazines, newspapers and catalogs must be mailed directly from the publisher, bookstore, educational institution, or recognized commercial or charitable outlet.
 No food or care packages may be mailed to an inmate.
-All incoming and outgoing inmate mail may be read, except for privileged correspondence with the inmate’s attorney; federal, state, and local court officials; any administrator of the Division of Correction, Board of Corrections, Parole Board; and the news media.
+All incoming and outgoing inmate mail may be read, except for privileged correspondence with the inmate’s attorney; federal, state, and local court officials; any administrator of the Division of Correction, Board of Corrections, Post-Prison Transfer Board; and the news media.
 If properly marked as privileged, the correspondence will be opened, if at all, in front of the inmate and only inspected for contraband.

 Unit Mail Procedures